iotexproject/iotex-bootstrap/README.md

 # IoTeX Delegate Manual

 ## News
+- We have upgraded mainnet to `v0.10.2`.
+It contains breaking changes which will be activated on block height 3238921.
+Delegates must upgrade your node to the new version before that.
+- We have upgraded testnet to `v0.10.2`.
+This version correct a gas limit issue for reading native vote bucket.
 - We have upgraded mainnet to `v0.10.0`.
 It contains breaking changes which will be activated on block height 1816201.
 Delegates must upgrade your node to the new version before that.
 - We have upgraded testnet to `v0.10.0`.
 This version reduce block interval to 5s.
 - We found a bug in `v0.9.0` which may cause the nodes not agree on the delegates list.
 We already pushed out a build `v0.9.2` to address this issue.